Kislaya1/ExtentReport/README.md

 # <span style="font-family: Calibri; font-size: 2.8em;"> Automation Reporting </span>

 ## <span style="font-family: Calibri; font-size: 2.8em;"> Introduction </span>
-Hi All, I had created this demo-project which will in-cooperate *Extent Reports With Klov integration*, *Allure and Report Portal* **(Allure and Report Portal are still in development phase).**
+Hi All, I had created this demo-project which will in-cooperate **Extent Reports With Klov integration, Allure and Report Portal** *(Allure and Report Portal are still in development phase).*
 Anyone can use this demo-project as it will be helpful for a quick-start.

 ## <span style="font-family: Calibri; font-size: 2.8em;"> Project Overview </span>